vlmlee/Gin-Rummy/README.md

-# Gin-Rummy
+# Gin Rummy

-####The Gin Rummy card game implemented in Go.
+####The Gin Rummy card game implemented in Go by Michael Lee.

-This is my favorite two player card game of all time and Go has been a really great language to use so I decided to implement it in Go.
+This is my favorite two player card game of all time and Go has been a really great language to use so I decided to implement Gin Rummy in Go.

 ## How to Install